exercism/blog/posts/hello-world-machine.md

 All the characters to assemble the greeting message are still there, but they are not in order and the damage to the logic board means the machine can't get the order for the message right anymore.
 And just your luck, the incredibly reliable and *indestructible* smaller machine you built earlier was in fact stealable (yes, it's gone!).
 Therefore, you decide to just let your good ol' buddy try every possible way to scramble these letters into the correct message.
-After all, it is only 13 characters and the machine has a lot of memory, this should be quick...
+After all, it is only 13 characters and the machine has a lot of memory.
+This should be quick...

 ```python
 from itertools import permutations